LocalGET/GetHub/README.md

 ## Licença

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.
+This project is licensed under the Hack Code of Conduct - see the [LICENSE](https://hackcodeofconduct.org/) page for details.